seeker71/Living-Resonance-Codex/README.md

-# Living Codex — Phase 3 Complete ✅
+# Living Codex — Phase 4 Complete ✅

-This is a **Phase 3 complete** implementation of the Living Codex - a federated, fractal knowledge system that integrates consciousness, archetypes, and resonance through water-state metaphors and harmonic principles, now with interactive sacred geometry, resonance dynamics, **community resonance overlays**, and **AI agent integration**.
+This is a **Phase 4 complete** implementation of the Living Codex - a federated, fractal knowledge system that integrates consciousness, archetypes, and resonance through water-state metaphors and harmonic principles, now with interactive sacred geometry, resonance dynamics, **community resonance overlays**, **AI agent integration**, and **content-addressed storage with enhanced federation**.

 ## Quickstart